 But at exactly 7:15, the lights are shut off and traffic picks up.

 The main entrance gates are starting slide open and we know it’s time for us to leave.
-We’re starving and my feet are freezing, so the only place that can remedy this issue is a place where dreams are made from: Randy’s Donuts.
+I’m happy to have crossed such a touristy LA location off my list, it was certainly worth waking up at sunrise for.
+Each row of lights was a different style of lantern, and left you dizzy as you looked up.
+At this point, we’re starving and my feet are freezing, so the only place that can remedy this issue is a place where dreams are made from: Randy’s Donuts.

 Tell me, have you been to the LACMA’s iconic Urban Light display and what’d you think of it?
 Did you head there at night to see it all lit up or wait until sunrise like we did?
 Do you have any favorite art displays around the world?
 Let me know in the comments, I’d love to hear about it!